Everyone appreciates a romantic overture, regardless of the time of year.

 - Views (waterfront or rooftop)

-No matter what type of restaurant you’re looking for to impress, you’re sure to find the perfect fit in this list.
+No matter what type of restaurant you’re looking for to impress, you’re sure to find the perfect fit on this list.

 Pair your culinary experience with views of Long Island Sound, and romance will be in the bag.

-The first entry on our list is situated in downtown Greenwich, overlooking Greenwich Harbor.
+The first entry on our list is situated in downtown Greenwich.

-L’Escale offers a modern yet elegant dining experience.
-In the warm months, you can snag a table on their outside patio with views of the harbor.
-And in the winter, grab a table by one of their large wood-burning fireplaces for that added touch of romance.
+L’Escale Restaurant offers a modern yet elegant dining experience.
+In the warm months, you can snag a table on their outside patio with harbor views.
+In the winter, grab a table by one of their large wood-burning fireplaces for that added touch of romance.

-And this mainstay in Greenwich’s roster of restaurants continues to release culinary masterpieces, all in keeping with their southern French tradition.
+This mainstay in Greenwich’s roster of restaurants continues to release culinary masterpieces.
+And all in keeping with their southern French tradition.